Skip to main content

 Leadership should begin at the top, and so should product vision.
 People who know and understand mobile game monetization tend to be vastly superior at creating games that win.

-And that’s the key difference between game publishers that win and those who build games that bleed cash.
+And that’s the key difference between game publishers that win and those who build games that bleed cash, say Felix.

 “ The best studios are the ones where the people who are calling the shots also know what they’re getting paid on the other side,” says Braberg.
 “That’s what I see as the biggest disconnect between people who have games that fail and who succeed.
 If a CEO or a product leader knows how much you actually get for an interstitial impression in non-U.S. geos and how much you get for one in the U.S. geos, you can start to design a gameplay around that.”

 In other words, successful game studios build monetization at the very same time they’re building their game.
-It’s not just that they’re not bolting on an off-the-shelf monetization strategy at the end, it’s that they’re designing gameplay, levels, durations, challenges, and solutions around monetization.
+They know how much revenue they can get.
+And they’re not bolting on an off-the-shelf monetization strategy at the end: they’re designing gameplay, levels, durations, challenges, and solutions around monetization.

 Elad Levy, who sold a game to Playtika and served as the CTO for the company’s massive social casino game House of Fun, once told me both pleasure and pain are essential to creating a great game.
 And they’re both also essential for creating a great game economy … AKA something a publisher can monetize.